 Imbolc for the Family

-The halfway point between winter solstice and the spring equinox.
+The halfway point between the winter solstice and the spring equinox.

 Imbolc for the Family

-Imbolc is a day to re-connect with nature, celebrate the spring to come, and begin to prepare crops for the upcoming season.
+Imbolc is a day to reconnect with nature, celebrate the spring, and start planning your garden for the upcoming growing season.
 It is celebrated with a festival, feast, crafting and bonfires.
-Worshippers honor the Celtic goddess (and patron saint) Brigid.
-Celtic traditions hold Imbolc from February 1 until sundown on February 2; but some celebrate it on the first new moon of February instead.
-Imbolc is found on the Wheel of the Year.
-It is celebrated by Celtic pagans, Wicca followers and new age Norse pagans; however, Imbolc does not have any attestation in historic Heathen manuscripts.
+This Wheel of the Year celebration is held from February 1 until sundown on February 2, although some celebrate it on the first full moon of February instead.
+It is observed by Celtic pagans, Wiccans and new age Norse pagans.
+It does not have any attestation in historic Norse manuscripts.

-The pre-Christian origins of Imbolc are found in 10th century Irish literature that relates ewe's milk to purification, spring and rebirth.
+The pre-Christian origins of Imbolc are found in 10th-century Irish literature that relates ewe's milk to purification, spring and rebirth.
 The Celts celebrate by honouring the Celtic goddess Brigid.
-One of the ways they honour her is by crafting corn husk or straw dolls of her, placing it in a dress, and laying the figurine in a basket overnight with offerings.
-The next day, people celebrate by burning lamps and lighting bonfires as tribute to their goddess.
-Eventually the church recognized her purity and kindness, and to honour her they recognized her as patron Saint Brigid (Bridget).
-Aligned with Imbolc, Sweden celebrates Disting/Disablot festivals which translates to 'Thing of the Goddess' (Remember: Thing means 'community assembly place'); and Denmark celebrates with a 'Feast of New Beginnings' where ploughs and churns are charmed for a blessed growing season.
+One of the ways they honour her is by crafting corn husk or straw dolls of her, placing it in a dress and laying it in a basket overnight with offerings.
+The next day, people celebrate by burning lamps and lighting bonfires as a tribute to their goddess.
+Eventually, the church recognized Brigid's purity and kindness.
+They recognized her as patron Saint Brigid (Bridget), to honour her.
+Aligned with Imbolc, Swedish pagans celebrate Disting/Disablot festivals which translates to 'Thing of the Goddess' (Remember: Thing means 'community assembly place'); In Denmark, pagans celebrate with a 'Feast of New Beginnings' where ploughs and churns are charmed for a blessed growing season.
 Note: Disting/Disablot dates get a little complicated.
 Originally Disting/Disablot was likely celebrated on the full moon in March/April, the spring equinox.
 It was then moved to February to avoid getting absorbed with Easter.

 IMBOLC ACTIVITIES FOR THE FAMILY: